 Welcome to 2018.
-Another year and a new beginning.
+Another exciting year of knitting ahead.

 Posted on January 08 2018